 This highlights a reportedly common practice: composers being commissioned to echo or replicate temp score music, rather than contribute their own ideas.
-Every Frame a Painting demonstrates how, over the 2010s, the snake began to eat its own tail – and how, in commercial blockbuster cinema land at least, modern movies have come to sound more and more like eachother, and less and less memorable or unique:
+Every Frame a Painting demonstrates how, over the 2000s and 2010s, the snake began to eat its own tail – and how, in commercial blockbuster cinema land at least, modern movies have come to sound more and more like eachother, and less and less memorable or unique:

 A “needle drop” is when a pre-existing song – usually a well-known pop song – is used in a film’s soundtrack.
 Some directors, such as Scorsese and Tarantino, use them amazingly; others… do not.
 Patrick Willems asks (as all film-makers should), “Why risk using an existing song that risks distracting the audience and taking them out of the moment, instead of the more traditional film score that’s way less obtrusive?”
 In just one hour, he seeks to define and reference a taxonomy of the uses of pop music in movies: What is the use of that song supposed to say?
 Who is it speaking for?
 Who can hear it?
 How thoughtful – or thoughtless – is a film’s needle drop, and where does it set the bar for how we should engage with the film?
 Patrick’s exploration necessarily and inevitably becomes a critique of ways popular culture creates and capitalises on what both film-makers and audiences can expect to say and mean when pop songs are included in films they were not created for: